 The Koala Habitat Program is part of a range of actions being taken by the Queensland Government to address the declining koala population in Queensland.

-Up to $22.5 million will be invested between 2012 and 2015 to strategically acquire land in South East Queensland to:
+Up to $22.5 million is being invested between 2012 and 2015 to strategically acquire land in South East Queensland to:

 - create new koala habitat

 - increase the connectivity of South East Queensland’s mature koala habitat

 - provide additional recreational opportunities for the community wherever possible.

 Allocated funding will be distributed over the life of the project.
 Expressions of interest (EOI) will be sought from the public each year to identify suitable properties.

 EOIs for round one closed on 31 October 2012.
 Details of further rounds will be available in 2013.